anoushka1405/anoushka1405/README.md

 ### 🛠️ What I'm Working On

 - 🤖 **Aasha** – A conversational mental health chatbot with emotion detection & grounding support
+- 📖 **ReadShelf** - A minimal, mood-based reading journal with AI-powered insights
 - 💡 **ML from Scratch** – Rebuilding core machine learning algorithms to master the math + intuition
 - 📈 **LeetCode Tracker** – Logging DSA questions with solutions and patterns